 9: Sharpen in Post Processing

-If you are shooting in JPEG files, then the camera applies sharpening and other post processing before it writes the JPEG file.
-Some of us don't want the camera making those decisions, so we shoot in RAW.
-That means it's up to us to decide how to apply sharpening.
+If you are shooting in JPEG files, the camera applies sharpening and other post-processing before it writes the JPEG file.
+Some of us don’t want the camera making those decisions, so we shoot in RAW.
+That means it’s up to us to decide how to apply to sharpen.

 While I prefer RAW, I also know there are occasions when JPEG is appropriate.
-If you're shooting sports and need small files so you don't fill the buffer of your camera, JPEG is your friend and you get shared files as a result.
-For the rest of us, shoot in RAW and do your own sharpening.
+If you’re shooting sports and need small files so you don’t fill your camera’s buffer, JPEG is your friend, and you get shared files.
+For the rest of us, shoot in RAW and do your sharpening.

 William: Hi there!
 Welcome to the Photo Flunky Show, episode number eight one.